 You’ll feel safe, discover trust with men and be empowered to communicate on an authentic level.

 Supporting the changes

-Following the weekend workshop you’ll have the opportunity to attend what IGNITION (an integration group) one evening per week over a period of 5 or 6 weeks.
+Following the weekend workshop you’ll have the opportunity to attend INTEGRATION one evening per week over a period of 5 or 6 weeks.

 reinforce personal insights and changes from the weekend

 provide an environment in which to practice new communication skills introduced over the weekend

 deepen friendships and connections with other like-minded men